-- 2 Do not use the machine in bad weather, such as dense fog, heavy rain, strong wind, intense cold, etc. Working in bad weather is tiring and often brings added risks, such as icy ground, unpredictable felling direction, etc. - 3 Take great care when removing small branches and avoid cutting bushes (i.e. cutting many small branches at the same time).
+- 2 All tree maintenance work above ground level must be carried out by two or more persons with the right training (see instructions under the heading Important).
+At least one person should be on the ground to carry out safe rescue procedures and/or get help should an emergency arise. - 3 During tree maintenance work above ground level, the working area should always be secured and marked out with signs, tape or the like.
+The person(s) on the ground should always inform the person(s) working above before they enter the secure working area. - 4 Do not use the machine in bad weather, such as dense fog, heavy rain, strong wind, intense cold, etc. Working in bad weather is tiring and often brings added risks, such as icy ground, unpredictable felling direction, etc. - 5 Take great care when removing small branches and avoid cutting bushes (i.e. cutting many small branches at the same time).
 Small branches can be grabbed by the chain and thrown back at you, causing serious injury.

-4 Make sure you can move and stand safely.
+6 Make sure you can move and stand safely.
 Check the area around you for possible obstacles (roots, rocks, branches, ditches, etc.) in case you have to move suddenly.
 Take great care when working on sloping ground.

-5 Take great care when cutting a tree that is in tension.
-A tree that is in tension may spring back to its normal position before or after being cut.
+7 Take great care when cutting a tree that is under tension.
+A tree that is under tension may spring back to its normal position before or after being cut.
 If you position yourself incorrectly or make the cut in the wrong place the tree may hit you or the machine and cause you to lose control.
 Both situations can cause serious personal injury.

-6 Before moving your chain saw switch off the engine and lock the chain using the chain brake.
+8 Before moving your chain saw switch off the engine and lock the chain using the chain brake.
 Carry the chain saw with the bar and chain pointing backwards.
 Fit a guard to the bar before transporting the chain saw or carrying it for any distance.

-7 When you put the chain saw on the ground, lock the saw chain using the chain brake and ensure you have a constant view of the machine.
+9 When you put the chain saw on the ground, lock the saw chain using the chain brake and ensure you have a constant view of the machine.
 Switch the engine off before leaving your chain saw for any length of time.